 Feraferia is a neo-pagan, natural, mystic religion centered around the celebration of the Maiden Goddess Kore.
 Feraferia magicians utilize enchanting nature magic to re-establish a harmonious relationship with nature and natural spirits.

 This tradition, described as a “love culture for wilderness”, is much like a realized fairy-tale.
-Its aim is to create a culture where one is connected to the living cosmos as well as to promote a feeling of Land-Sky-Love among all its followers.
+Its aim is to create a culture where one is connected to the living cosmos.
+Once connected, Feraferia promotes a feeling of Land-Sky-Love among all its followers.

 Frederick Adams’ Journey to Feraferia